 When Apex BASE first started exploring the potential of UltraLite fabric in 2006 we conducted a fun experiment.
 We took several large samples of fabric as well as similar samples of traditional F-111 (0-3 cfm) parachute fabric and left them on the roof of our Southern California shop.
 We left the fabric up there for just over six months, taking it down every month to conduct porosity and strength tests.
 What did we find after months of exposure to the California sun, wind, dust, and (gasp) even occasional rains?

 From a structural standpoint UL fabric breaks down at approximately the same rate as F-111.
 We found no meaningful difference in the way the two fabrics held up structurally (or broke down, depending on how you’d like to frame it).
 However, we were very surprised to learn that UL held up better when measuring the porosity of the fabric.
-This means that a UL canopy will actually last longer than an F-111 canopy given the gear is treated well and protected from abnormal wear and tear.
+This means that an UltraLite canopy could actually last longer than an F-111 canopy given the gear is treated well and protected from abnormal wear and tear.

 These results are in-line with our in-the-field findings.
 When UL was first introduced we still expected a notable reduction in longevity, but 12 years and many thousands of jumps have proven our hypothesis to be incorrect as UL continues to stand the test of time.
-We have canopies in the field constructed entirely of UL (from nose to tail) with hundreds of jumps still opening, flying, and flaring even stronger than their F-111 counterparts.
+We have canopies in the field constructed entirely of UltraLite fabric (from nose to tail) with hundreds of jumps still opening, flying, and flaring just as strong as their F-111 counterparts.

 Canopies built entirely of UL fabric, from nose to tail, still fly and flare beautifully even after hundreds of jumps due to the durability and longevity of lightweight fabric. — by Apex BASE